 Fundamentally, this problem is due to the gated signal model not being the appropriate model for the observed data.
 Excising data from the analysis is mathematically equivalent to assuming that the excised data is Gaussian noise and marginalizing over all possible realizations of it.
 A property of multivariate Gaussian distributions is that marginalizing over a subset of dimensions yields another multivariate Gaussian distribution with the marginalized dimensions excised from the covariance matrix.
 This is exactly the same form as Eq.~\eqref{eqn:noise_likelihood}; in our case, each time sample is a dimension in the multivariate Gaussian.
 The problem is the excised times are \emph{not} Gaussian noise.
 They contain a signal, albeit a portion of the signal that we want to ignore.
 Consequently, a gated signal model is not representative of the data.

 This issue could be mitigated by modifying the prior to exclude the portion of parameter space that matches the noise while keeping the portion that matches the signal.
-For example, with a QNM template this would mean setting a lower bound on the amplitude such that it is above noise level.
-However, modifying the prior in this manner is nigh impossible to do in an unbiased way, as it would require a priori knowledge of the both the noise properties and the signal properties.
-It also does not solve the fundamental problem that gated signal model is not representative of the data.
+With a QNM template this would mean setting a lower bound on the amplitude such that it is above noise level.
+However, modifying the prior in this manner is challenging to do in an unbiased way, as it would require a priori knowledge of both the noise and signal properties.
+It also does not solve the fundamental problem that the gated signal model is not representative of the data.

-Instead, we resolve this issue by simultaneously yet independently modeling both the pre- and post-merger signals.
+We resolve this issue by simultaneously yet independently modeling both the pre and postmerger signals.
 Each domain is treated as a separate gated analysis.
-The signal parameters used in each domain are independent of each other, except for a set of common parameters $\vec \lambda_{\rm com}$.
+The signal parameters used in each domain are independent of each other, except for a set of common parameters $\boldsymbol{\vartheta}_{\rm com}$.
 In our case the common parameters are the right ascension $\alpha$, declination $\delta$, and geocentric coalescence time $t_c$.
 These parameters determine the coalescence time $t^d_c$ in each detector $d$, which the gate time depends on.
 The likelihood is calculated in each domain, then combined to get the overall likelihood.